Palmwag Lodge: Our View

-Accommodation at Palmwag Lodge consists of tasteful thatched bungalows (two bed & four bed) and luxury canvas tents (two bed & one double-bed honeymoon suite), all with en-suite facilities and furnished with insect repellant.
+Accommodation at Palmwag Lodge consists of tasteful thatched bungalows (two bed & four bed) and luxury canvas tents (two bed & one double-bed honeymoon suite), all with en-suite facilities and furnished with insect repellent.
 Intrepid explorers can take advantage of the nine camp sites located nearby.

-Palmwag Lodge boasts an 'a la carte', licensed restaurant under thatch as well as a quaint bar and lapa at the swimming pool.
+Palmwag Lodge boasts an 'a la carte', licensed restaurant under thatch as well as a quaint bar and Lapa at the swimming pool.

 Activities at Palmwag Lodge revolve around daily game drives in open 4x4s into the vast 450,000 hectare Palmwag Concession and its surprising array of arid-adapted wildlife.
 A trip to Vahimba village is an option where guests can experience first-hand the daily life of the Himba people - who still live by their ancient cultural traditions and rituals.
 A series of guided nature walks is also on offer.